NYU-DiffusionMRI/SMI/README.md

 ## Some advanced usage options
 The code provides some additional flexibility:

-- Batch processing.
-Parameter estimation for multiple datasets with identical protocols.
-Here the machine learning training is done only once, regression coefficients are stored and applied to all.
 - Variable number of compartments: 'IAS', 'EAS', 'FW', 'DOT'.
 Any combination of these is allowed.
 Only these maps will be outputted.
-'DOT' is only recommended for ex-vivo data.
+'DOT' is only recommended for ex-vivo data. **At the moment the only two options are {'IAS', 'EAS'} or {'IAS', 'EAS', 'FW'}.**
 - User defined parameter distributions for the training data (for the machine learning estimator that does RotInvs -> kernel).
 - Rician bias correction (to de-bias the DWI before the spherical harmonics fit).
+- **(NOT READY YET)**Batch processing.
+Parameter estimation for multiple datasets with identical protocols.
+Here the machine learning training is done only once, regression coefficients are stored and applied to all.
 - **(NOT READY YET)** Output spherical harmonic decomposition of the ODF for fiber tracking (normalized for using it with [MRtrix3](https://mrtrix.readthedocs.io/en/0.3.16/workflows/global_tractography.html)).

 <br>